OWASP/owasp-mastg/docs/MASTG/iOS/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Name Obfuscation

 The standard compiler generates binary symbols based on class and function names from the source code.
 Therefore, if no obfuscation was applied, symbol names remain meaningful and can be easily read straight from the app binary.
 For instance, a function which detects a jailbreak can be located by searching for relevant keywords (e.g. "jailbreak").
-The listing below shows the disassembled function `JailbreakDetectionViewController.jailbreakTest4Tapped` from the [Damn Vulnerable iOS App (DVIA-v2)](0x08b-Reference-Apps.md#dvia-v2).
+The listing below shows the disassembled function `JailbreakDetectionViewController.jailbreakTest4Tapped` from the #MASTG-APP-0024.

 ```assembly
 __T07DVIA_v232JailbreakDetectionViewControllerC20jailbreakTest4TappedyypF: